Home

 Enterprise registries like JFrog Artifactory and HCP Terraform charge for features that should come standard โ vulnerability scanning, automatic version discovery, and secure auth.
 They also bring heavyweight operational baggage: external databases, proprietary identity stores, and infrastructure your team has to maintain.

 OpenDepot is free, open source, and Kubernetes-native.
-It ships all of those features out of the box, delegates auth entirely to Kubernetes RBAC, and requires nothing beyond a Helm chart and a storage backend.
+It ships all of those features out of the box, is designed around OIDC as the preferred authentication path, and keeps the server read-only by design.
+Kubernetes RBAC remains the authorization layer for create, update, and delete operations, and deployment still requires nothing beyond a Helm chart and a storage backend.

 -